-1. Start Your Quote:According to Colorado statutes, a disabled driver is one who cannot get about without the assistance of a "mechanical device" or who has a general physical impairment that makes parking close to entrances a great help.
+1. Enter Your Zip:According to Colorado statutes, a disabled driver is one who cannot get about without the assistance of a "mechanical device" or who has a general physical impairment that makes parking close to entrances a great help.
 Your physician has the discretion to assign this disability status to you, depending on your condition.
 If you fall into either of these categories, you might be eligible to receive a handicapped parking placard or disability license plates.

 - Fill out and sign (or have a representative sign) the Application for Persons with Disabilities Parking Privileges form and return it to a local motor vehicle office.

 - Before submitting the form, you must have it signed by a licensed Colorado doctor or Commissioned Medical Officer (CMO).